Default Market Offer

 Default Market Offer starting 1 July 2024

-View the Default Market Offer determination we made in May 2023 for the 2023-34 financial year, including information on the factors driving our decision.
+View the Default Market Offer determination we made for the 2024-25 financial year, including information on the factors driving our decision.

 Retail pricing